Detox Side-Effects Survival Guide

 - Kick it with cayenne.
 Surprisingly, this popular spice can help combat headaches.
 Simply add half a teaspoon of ground cayenne pepper to warm lemon water and sip.

 - Stretch it out.
 Your headache may be due to tension.
 You may feel relief by stretching out your chest, neck, and back.
 This can be done at your desk or while watching TV.
 Getting your body moving and increasing circulation may reduce your headache symptoms.

 - Hydrate!
 You’ve probably heard this over and over, however, when detoxing, it is more important than ever to hydrate your body.
 In order to properly remove toxins from the body, you need to drink enough water to flush these from your system.
 Aim for 8-10 glasses of water per day.

 As much as nobody likes to talk about it, frequent trips to the bathroom are not uncommon.
 As your body is eliminating unwanted junk, you may find yourself using the bathroom more than usual.
 Follow the tips below to keep your tummy happy.

 - Psyllium husk.
 Add a tablespoon of psyllium husk to your smoothie.
 This will help to soak up excess fluid.
 Psyllium husk is inexpensive and available from most grocery and health food stores.

 Depending on how your body is reacting to your detox, you may experience nausea.
-Feeling a little “off” isn’t something to be too concerned about, however if you experience vomiting, it is best to seek advice from a health professional.
-Follow these tips to relief yourself from nausea.
+Feeling a little “off” isn’t something to be too concerned about, however, if you experience vomiting, it is best to seek advice from a health professional.
+Follow these tips to relieve yourself from nausea.